Winning entries for the 2023 Technical Competition.

 Users may submit entries in the Advanced Concepts or the Advanced Finishing categories that will be displayed as part of the AMUGexpo.
 Each category is open to those with any AM technology.
 First-, second-, and third-place winners will be selected by a panel of judges from each category in addition to a Members’ Choice winner selected by AMUG attendee votes.
 An entrant may enter once in each of the Advanced Concept and Advanced Finishing categories, but the same item may not be submitted in both categories.

-All entries will be evaluated during the Monday evening AMUGexpo and will remain on display until the winners are announced.
-The entries will be judged by a panel of AMUG DINOs with winners announced Wednesday and Thursday mornings.
+All entries will be evaluated Monday and will remain on display during the AMUGexpo on Monday and Tuesday.
+The entries will be judged by a panel of AMUG DINOs with winners announced Thursday morning.

 1st Place: Ben Loerke, University of Dayton Research Institute (UDRI)